 Depending on the level of regular intake, the body can respond poorly to a sudden absence of the substance in your system.
 At best, this may be uncomfortable.
 But in some cases may be fatal.

-This short 2 minute video explains why alcohol detox is a critical part of your recovery, especially if you have a physical dependency to alcohol.
+This short video explains why alcohol detox is a critical part of your recovery, especially if you have a physical dependency on alcohol:

-If necessary, a private rehab program at The Banyans can incorporate a medical assisted detox at one of Brisbane’s private hospitals.
-This detox will ensure that you arrive for your residential program safely.
+If necessary, a private rehabilitation program at The Banyans can incorporate a medically assisted detox at one of Brisbane’s private hospitals.
+This detox will ensure you arrive for your residential program safely.

-A psychological dependence occurs when our desire for the substance does not come from the physical body, but the mind.
+A psychological dependence occurs when the alcohol addiction comes from the mind and not the body.

-Psychological dependence typical develops when we drink alcohol regularly to feel happy or relaxed.
-In other situations, we may be seeking an escape from unpleasant emotions, like anxiety, trauma, hopelessness, grief, or stress.
+Psychological dependence typically develops when we drink alcohol regularly to feel happy or relaxed.
+In other situations, we may be seeking an escape from unpleasant emotions like anxiety, trauma, hopelessness, grief, or stress.

-Our brains are powerful, and so are emotions.
-Psychological dependency can create unpleasant withdrawal symptoms too.
+Our brains are powerful, and so are our emotions.
+Psychological dependency on alcohol can create unpleasant withdrawal symptoms.
 These may include irritability, fatigue or insomnia and strong cravings.

-- Your alcohol use is causing damage to my relationships with family and close friends;
+- Your alcohol use is causing damage to relationships with family and close friends.

-- When you do not consume alcohol, you feel anxious, angry or depressed; or
+- When you do not consume alcohol, you feel anxious, angry or depressed.

 - You have lost interest in the activities or people that used to bring you joy.

-There are many reasons why people originally begin using substances like alcohol.
-Often, alcohol provides an overwhelming sense pleasure or escape.
-The desire for these effects drives us to continue misusing alcohol despite the negative consequences it can cause.
+There are many reasons why people may begin using substances like alcohol.
+Often, alcohol provides an overwhelming sense of pleasure or escape.
+The desire for these feelings may drive us to continue misusing alcohol despite the negative consequences it can cause.

-The same study suggested that people who released more alcohol-induced endorphins also tend to drink on a more regular basis compared to people who produce fewer.
-This suggests that alcohol has inherent addictive effects on the human body.
+The same study suggests people who release more alcohol-induced endorphins also tend to drink more regularly compared to people who produce fewer.
+This suggests alcohol has inherent addictive effects on the human body.

 Similarly, alcohol can make us feel better by having a depressant or numbing effect.
 Some people engage in regular alcohol consumption as a regular method of avoiding unpleasant emotions like anxiety, guilt, boredom, loneliness or stress.